someonesdad1/plib/README.md

 remain here for a few years after I've died or when I turn its maintenance over to a friend who said he'd be the caretaker for it after I'm no longer able to do this.
-By then any content of interest to others will probably have made its way out into the world and he can remove the repositor when he sees fit.
+By then any content of interest to others will probably have made its way out into the world and he can remove the repository when he sees fit.

 # Introduction